kazu-yamamoto/hs-sympo-2012/README.markdown

     > @kazu: I think unit tests that require setup code do not work well, yet.
     > But I plan to add support for _setup code_ to doctest.
 What did you have
     > in mind?

+    > @sol: If ways for setup and tear-down are provided,
+    > we can put more tests in haddock than now.

 So, test frameworks are still necessary.
 A good candidates is hspec.